 - The first option is to comply with the immutable principle and to have the tuning parameters be part of the image.
 This would need to be supported by a more complex continuous integration pipeline.
 This pipeline would create several images with different tuning parameters.

 - The second option is more pragmatic.
 It consists of externalizing these parameters into configMaps as well.
-To mitigate the risk of releasing something different from what has been tested, the source of the configMaps should be recorded into a version control system such as git or a CMDB and tagged for each release.
-I recommend not to have these files directly with the code.
+To mitigate the risk of releasing something different from what has been tested, the source of the configMaps information should be recorded in a version control system such as git or a CMDB and tagged for each release.
+I recommend not having these files directly with the code.
 Having them in a different repository helps with “promoting” the configuration in a similar way as we would promote our code without the need to create a new code release when only the configuration has changed.
 Having separate repositories for each environment (integration, UAT, production) allows us to have a clear picture of what version is running in each environment and to easily promote the code from one to another.

-- Application metrics, which can be collected through JMX/Jolokia or Prometheus endpoints for instance
+- Application metrics, which can be collected through JMX/Jolokia or Prometheus endpoints, for instance

 - Application traces/performance, which can be captured thanks to OpenTracing and Jaeger

 - Logs, which with OpenShift automatically are aggregated into Elasticsearch and made available for querying and reporting in Kibana when the application writes them to the standard output

 I have also used with some success commercial products covering the first two points.
 However, as open source projects, Prometheus and Jaeger have the advantage of getting ideas, innovation, and commitment from more than a single company.